nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 ----------------------

-A unified temporal graph :const:`UTG` is a single graph object that contains the original temporal data, plus ''proxy'' nodes (from each snapshot) and edge ''couplings'' (linking sequential temporal nodes).
+A unified temporal graph :const:`UTG` is a single graph object that contains the original temporal data, plus additional time-adjacent node copies (from each snapshot) and edge couplings connecting them.
 Its usefulness is restricted to certain types of analysis and visualization, e.g., based on temporal flows.

 :const:`TG` → :const:`UTG`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a temporal graph into a unified temporal graph with :func:`~networkx_temporal.TemporalGraph.to_unified`:
+Transforming a temporal graph into a unified temporal graph with :func:`~networkx_temporal.graph.TemporalGraph.to_unified`:

 .. code-block:: python